 It is this approach that I in particular believe could be useful to you, at least that is if you are also interested in maintaining as much strength and muscle mass as possible.

 This approach has been dubbed “the potato hack” by Tim Steele who also wrote a book on the subject with the same name.

-Obviously, you would want to cram in a lot of protein both before and after doing a potato hack.
+To avoid muscle loss, you would want to cram in a lot of protein both before and after doing a potato hack.

-If you do more than 3 days I would do one brief full-body workout while during that period.
+If you do more than 3 days I would do one brief full-body workout during that period.

 Intense cardio should be completely avoided during the potato hack.